These Cloud Vulnerabilities Will Cause Your Next Data Breach

 In fact, according to Gartner, private cloud services will continue to grow faster than public cloud services in the next few years.
 However, some types of clouds are riskier than others regarding cyber security.
 Several vulnerabilities can expose your company’s data when using any cloud service or Software as a Service (SaaS) application.

-This article lists common vulnerabilities you should know about prior to using any cloud-based system or software.
+This article lists common vulnerabilities you should know about before using any cloud-based system or software.

 Public Exposure

 The oldest blunder in the book is setting up a new cloud resource but leaving it entirely insecure and publicly visible.
-Your unprotected public assets are almost certainly going to be found because hackers today frequently use automated tools to scan target networks for any exposed assets.
+Your unprotected public assets will almost certainly be found because hackers today frequently use automated tools to scan target networks for any exposed assets.

 By 2022, nearly 50% of businesses would unknowingly or accidentally have some IaaS storage devices, networks, apps, or APIs directly exposed to the public internet.
 This number is up from 25% in 2018.